PoisotLab/ms_metaweb_perspectives/README.md

 interactions [@Albouy2019Marine], tetrapod trophic interactions [@Braga2019Spatial; @OConnor2020Unveiling], and crop-pest networks [@Grunig2020Crop].
-In this contribution, we highlight the power of viewing (and constructing) metawebs as *probabilistic* objects in the context of rare interactions, discuss how a family of machine learning tools (graph embeddings and transfer learning) can be used to overcome data limitations to metaweb inference, and highlight how the use of metawebs introduces important questions for the field of network ecology.
+In this contribution, we highlight the power of viewing (and constructing) metawebs as *probabilistic* objects in the context of low-probability interactions, discuss how a family of machine learning tools (graph embeddings and transfer learning) can be used to overcome data limitations to metaweb inference, and highlight how the use of metawebs introduces important questions for the field of network ecology.

 # A metaweb is an inherently probabilistic object